 b.
 The committee has a faculty chair, who is elected at the first meeting of the hearing.
 Only the faculty members of the committee are eligible to be chair.
 At the first meeting, the Associate Dean serves as chair, reviewing the role of the committee with all members and orchestrating the election of the faculty chair.

 c.
 The chair is responsible for drafting a recommendation for the disposition of a grievance after full deliberation by the committee.
 This recommendation is then transmitted to the Associate Dean for consideration and a decision about implementation.
 The decision of the Associate Dean will be final, unless verifiable procedural objections are raised.
 In such cases, the matter will be referred to the Dean of the School of Arts and Sciences for final disposition.

 In addition to the channels outlined above, students may take problems to the Office of the Ombudsman.
 The Ombudsman does not have decision-making authority, but serves as an impartial mediator in helping to resolve disputes.
-Further, any student who feels that he or she has been subject to discrimination may take his or her complaint to the Office of Affirmative Action & Equal Opportunity Programs.
+Further, any student who feels that they have been subject to discrimination may take the complaint to the Office of Affirmative Action & Equal Opportunity Programs.
 The role of the Office of Affirmative Action is to coordinate compliance with certain anti-discrimination laws.